 Regional ultrasound leads

 We want to ensure each of the regions of the United Kingdom and Ireland have leads for ultrasound training.
-The leads are primarily responsible for overseeing ultrasound training for emergency medicine trainees; however, they will also be tasked with promoting PoCUS and identifying problems to the USSC.
+The leads are primarily responsible for overseeing ultrasound training for emergency medicine trainees; however, they will also be tasked with promoting PoCUS and identifying problems to the Education Committee and Training Standards Committee.
 An up to date list of these leads can be found here: US Regional Leads .
 The roles and responsibilities for the regional ultrasound leads can be found here: Roles and Responsibilities of the Regional Reps.

 Training in point-of-care ultrasound

 From 2010, the higher specialty curriculum for emergency medicine incorporated PoCUS as a mandatory element.
 This means that from 2013 trainees need to be signed off at CORE level prior to CCT being awarded.
-The USSCs primary role is to support this.
 Regional panels will not allow an EM trainee to pass the final ARCP without Final Sign-off documentation being presented.

 The pathway for training follows key steps which are shown here: Pathway for PoCUS.
 There are many applications for PoCUS; an application being a discrete focused use, for example evaluation of the abdominal aorta for abnormal dilation.
 For higher specialty training in emergency medicine there are four clinical applications, termed CORE (formerly Level 1):

 - Focused Assessment with Sonography in Trauma (FAST)